 - Ending the trading day in as close to a flat position as possible (that is, not carrying significant, unhedged positions overnight).

-High frequency traders can conduct trades in approximately one 64 millionth of a second.
-This is roughly time it takes for a computer to process an order and send it out to another machine.
-Their automated systems allow them to scan markets for information and respond faster and than a human possibly could.
+High-frequency traders can conduct trades in approximately one 64 millionth of a second.
+This is roughly the time it takes for a computer to process an order and send it out to another machine.
+Their automated systems allow them to scan markets for information and respond faster than any human possibly could.
 They complete trades in the time it would take for a human brain to process the new data appearing on a screen (no less physically enter new trade commands into their system).

 This creates many profitable advantages for the trader, but three stand out in particular: